-Here are the Pros and Cons to Investing in Established and Emerging Brands
+Here are the Pros and Cons of Investing in Established and Emerging Brands

 Like humans, businesses go through various stages of development.
 In the infancy of a business, new processes are created through trial and error as it establishes itself.
 In franchising, the stages are typically broken into two categories: emerging and established.

-Before investing in a franchise business, it’s important to consider if you prefer an established or emerging brand.
+When considering how to buy into a franchise, it’s important to consider if you prefer an established or emerging brand.
 But what are emerging and established brands, and what is the difference between them?

 Emerging vs. Established Brands

 An established brand, like Wendy’s or McDonald’s, is a household name with proven support and countless franchise owners to validate its success.
-On the other hand, an emerging brand is a system with fewer than 50-75 operating units.
+What is an emerging franchise brand?
+An emerging brand is a system with fewer than 50-75 operating units.
 Since there are fewer operational units, there isn’t as large a track record of franchisee success to follow.

 Depending on your goals for the business, you could invest in a franchise that has it all figured out or a concept that’s still working out the kinks.
 Here are the benefits and downsides of investing in emerging and established brands.